oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 Each test suite contains one or more diagnostic tests.
 On some systems, it is possible to run only a subset of the tests.
 Use the function
 ::zetSysmanDiagnosticsGetProperties() and check that ::zet_diag_properties_t.numTests is non-zero to determine if this feature is available.
 If it is,
 ::zet_diag_properties_t.pTests provides the list of tests that can be run - the index and name of each test.

-The example code below shows how to all test suites and the tests in each if this is known:
+The example code below shows how to discover all test suites and the tests in each:

 ```c
 void ListDiagnosticTests(zet_sysman_handle_t hSysmanDevice)